sarah-antillia/Tiled-ImageMask-Dataset-Breast-Cancer/README.md

 </h2>
 This is a Tiled-Breast-Cancer ImageMask Dataset for Image-Segmentation.<br>
 <br>
-We have created a tiled image and mask dataset from the original large size image and mask files in
+We created a tiled image and mask dataset from the original large size image and mask files in

 <a href="https://github.com/PathologyDataScience/BCSS">
 Breast Cancer Semantic Segmentation (BCSS) dataset